 Reduced logging to disk

-A common concern for low-resource systems like the Raspberry Pi that rely on SD cards forstorage, is that the cards ware out from excessive write operations.
-Fedora defaults are already quite good in this area.
+Wear-out from excessive write operations is a common concern for low-resource systems like the Raspberry Pi that relies on SD cards for storage.
+Fedora Linux defaults are already quite good in this area.
 You should still review any extra software you’ve installed to the system to make sure they’re well-behaved.

 In the spirit of not needing every logmessage, you can also configure the systemd journal to store fewer less-important messages to disk.
 You can drop info, notice, and debug messages by setting the MaxLevelStore, MaxLevelSyslog, and MaxLevelConsole options to "warning" in /etc/systemd/journald.conf.
 Any message including and above this logging level (emerg, alert, crit, err, and warning) will be stored in the journal, and lower priority messages will be ignored.

-So I didn’t have anything new or revolutionary to share in this text.
-I believe that is generally a good thing and only mans Fedora provides a pretty good experience right out of the box on any hardware.
+So, I didn’t have anything new or revolutionary to share in this text.
+I believe that’s generally a good thing and only mans Fedora Linux provides a pretty good experience right out of the box on any hardware.